Niix-Dan/CoordsObfuscator/README.md

 ## Description
 </div>
-TeleportCoordProtector is a Minecraft plugin designed to protect player coordinates from being exploited during teleportation and certain world events.
+CoordsObfuscator is a Minecraft plugin designed to protect player coordinates from being exploited during teleportation and certain world events.
 This plugin ensures that sensitive coordinates remain confidential by obfuscating them from unauthorized players.

 ### Features
 - Obfuscates coordinates during player teleportation.